Spontaneous superconducting diode effect in non-magnetic Nb/Ru/Sr$_2$RuO$_4$ topological junctions

 In this context it is also not surprising that pinning conditions change, when the superconductivity in Ru becomes intrinsic below 0.5~K. It is, however, not obvious why this would always lead to a reduction of non-reciprocity as observed in the experiment.
 In-plane magnetic fields would tilt or twist the spontaneous flux lines, which likely leads to a change of the pinning conditions as well for the flux line (Fig.~\ref{theory}d).
 The pronounced influence of the in-plane magnetic field is not astonishing.
 A tilted flux line may remain trapped in a metastable situation once the magnetic field is turned off.
 Thus, the relaxation behavior of the flux line returning towards a more $c$-axis oriented position would naturally impact the depinning properties for a certain time after removing the magnetic field.

 As a control experiment to test our model of vortex pinning potential, we fabricated additional junctions in different configurations.
-A parallel junction, where two parallel Ru inclusions are used to create Nb/Ru/SRO/Ru/Nb Josephson junction (see Supplementary Fig.~S5a).
-This junction shows a SDE.
-However, the SDE is not observed in a tip junction where Nb is deposited only on a tip of the Ru inclusion as shown in Supplementary Fig.~S5b.
-For a tip junction, higher curvature of the tip may provide stronger pinning sites, which also justifies our model.
+A parallel junction, where two parallel Ru inclusions are used to create Nb/Ru/SRO/Ru/Nb Josephson junction (see Figure~S5a).
+This junction shows an SDE.
+However, the SDE is not observed in a tip junction where Nb is deposited only on half of the Ru inclusion as shown in Figure~S5b.
+For a tip junction, 2$\pi$-phase winding cannot be established because of half of the Ru inclusion.
+A topological junction is not formed which is required to induce a spontaneous vortex state at Ru/SRO interface.
+Therefore, this shows standard behaviour.

+The sign of the non-reciprocity may not only be determined solely by the direction of the chirality.
+Our model explains that the non-reciprocity may have either $+$ or $-$ sign for a fixed chirality as it depends also on the shape of the pinning potential (see Fig.~\ref{theory}).
+Further experimental and theoretical studies are required to establish the decisive relation of SDE and chirality including also the formation of chiral domains and the chiral domain wall motion.

 In summary, we have demonstrated the existence of a field-free superconducting diode effect in non-magnetic Nb/Ru/SRO topological Josephson junctions prepared by using a SRO-Ru eutectic single crystal.
 Non-reciprocal component $\Delta I_{\rm c}$, the difference of the critical current in opposite directions, is observed below 1.4~K, when the bulk superconducting phase of SRO is established. $\Delta I_{\rm c}$ rises with lowering temperature and passes through a maximum at around 0.5~K. The sign of $\Delta I_{\rm c}$ varies with different cooling cycles and applied in-plane magnetic field induces an increased variability in $\Delta I_{\rm c}$.
 These effects are attributed to the chiral superconductivity in the bulk SRO.
 The observed non-reciprocal behavior is explained by a limiting mechanism of the supercurrent in the topological Josephson junction with a phase frustration.
 Such a junction is established between the two superconductors with incompatible order parameters: a conventional (non-chiral) in Nb/Ru and a chiral in bulk SRO.
 The fact that the chiral superconducting phase spontaneously breaks time reversal symmetry and the absence of inversion symmetry due to the geometry of the interface are sufficient conditions to enable the SDE in this type of junctions.
 This means that no magnetic fields need to be applied and the SDE is a signature of spontaneously broken time reversal symmetry in at least one of the two superconductors.
 For this reason, the observation of a spontaneous SDE may be a diagnostic tool to detect time reversal symmetry violating superconductors.
 It remains open whether this type of phenomenon might become part of a building block for future dissipationless electronics.